gajus/react-css-modules/README.md

 To learn more about composing CSS rules, I suggest reading Glen Maddern article about [CSS Modules](http://glenmaddern.com/articles/css-modules) and the official [CSS modules spec](https://github.com/css-modules/css-modules).

-However, using React CSS Modules, you can map as many CSS classes to the element as you want. `CSSModules` will append the unique class name for every class name it matches in the `className` declaration, e.g.
+Using React CSS Modules, you can map as many CSS classes to the element as you want. `CSSModules` will append the unique class name for every class name it matches in the `className` declaration, e.g.

 ```css
 .button {